mpachapa/Grocery_Queue/README.md

 # Grocery_Queue
 This is a java application that was created for a class while I was attending the University of North Carolina at Charlotte.
 This class was taught by Daniel Jugan, this is a [link](https://webpages.charlotte.edu/djugan/) to his webpage.
-Progessor Jugan provided the Customer class and required for us to create the Grocery store program as well as the associated queue for the class.
+ProFessor Jugan provided the Customer class and required for us to create the Grocery store program as well as the associated queue for the class.
 ___
 ## I used IntelliJ IDEA for this application.
 ### Grocery.java